Why Is the Passive Voice Bad?

 Conclusion

-Knowing what passive voice is in a sentence can help you avoid and use it correctly.
+Knowing what content writing in passive voice is in a sentence can help you avoid and use it correctly.
 It’s a valuable skill for many different areas of writing, from business emails to academic papers.
 Our tips are sure to make it easier to pinpoint to sufficiently edit your writing.